Organ trade

-Organ trade (also known as the red market) is the trading of human organs, tissues, or other body products, usually for transplantation.
+Organ trade (also known as the blood market or the red market) is the trading of human organs, tissues, or other body products, usually for transplantation.
 According to the World Health Organization (WHO), organ trade is a commercial transplantation where there is a profit, or transplantations that occur outside of national medical systems.
 There is a global need or demand for healthy body parts for transplantation, which exceeds the numbers available.